 Using a real-time analytics solution, a telecom service provider can predict whether a subscriber is expected to go silent when he travels to a new geography and for how long he is likely to stay in the new location (by analyzing historical data and recent events).

-This can help anticipating whether a subscriber is in new location, for just a transit of few hours or he/she is expected to stay there for several weeks.
+This can help to anticipate whether a subscriber is in new location, for just a transit of few hours or he/she is expected to stay there for several weeks.
 For example, if he/she has been in London for more than 24 hours, then he/she is expected to stay there for two weeks.
-Accordingly, the service provider can device attractive roaming offer, for the traveling subscriber such that he/she finds a valuable proposition in using his/her subscription for his/her communication needs.
+Accordingly, the service provider can device an attractive roaming offer, for the traveling subscriber such that he/she finds a valuable proposition in using his/her subscription for his/her communication needs.
 Such attractive offers might be given to only those who are expected to go silent and have stayed in the new location for more than 24 hours.

 This insight provides an opportunity for a win-win proposition between the service provider and the subscriber.
 This approach will help the service provider in minimizing its potential loss of revenue.
-On the other hand, subscriber will have a better experience because he/she will not have to explore alternatives if he/she gets a good proposition from his/her regular service provider.
-The service provider can also use this approach to change the subscribers behavior over a period of time such that he/she gets into habit of using services of his regular service provider during travel, even when an attractive offer is not made.
+On the other hand, the subscriber will have a better experience because he/she will not have to explore alternatives if he/she gets a good proposition from his/her regular service provider.
+The service provider can also use this approach to change the subscribers' behavior over a period of time such that he/she gets into habit of using services of his regular service provider during travel, even when an attractive offer is not made.

-Self organizing/optimizing networks (SON) have gained popularity since LTE standardized its objectives.
+Self-organizing/optimizing networks (SON) have gained popularity since LTE standardized its objectives.
 One of the objectives is mobility load balancing.
 This means that when there is congestion on one base-station and it starts under-performing, then the network should automatically reconfigure itself such that part of the load is diverted to neighboring base-stations and overall network performance remain healthy all the time.

 In such systems, an operator configures idle/active handover parameters, cell-neighbor-pair parameters and user specific parameters in load balancing algorithms running on an analytics server.
 The analytics server receives status of base stations from network probes, which are spread in the network.
 The analytics server runs load balancing algorithms and determines optimal configuration for the base stations based on received status.